KeyaanSchool/PasswordStrengthChecker-Assignment/# Password Strength Checker - Documentat.md

 # Password Strength Checker - Documentation

 This Python script checks the strength of a given password based on several criteria, including length, the presence of digits, uppercase letters, special characters, and spaces.
-The test tables for this program can be [found here](https://docs.google.com/document/d/1L6EaZfExczh8xxAwX5ePwn-XTmAXs95mGBeiO3YIrDU/edit?usp=sharing)
+The test tables for this program can be [found here](https://docs.google.com/document/d/1L6EaZfExczh8xxAwX5ePwn-XTmAXs95mGBeiO3YIrDU/edit?usp=sharing).
+The pseudocode is [here](https://docs.google.com/document/d/1oyJYdZQbHJkTgZFkiZqfUnO938k11fMUowfXxSU5Cuc/edit?usp=sharing).

 ## Table of Contents